StephenBanbury/jekyll-blank-template/_posts/2019-03-10-week-four-critical-reflection.markdown

 In terms of the kind of apps I would like to produce, I did not start the course with any specific goals in mind.
 I would like to maintain an experimental and explorative approach, but I need to begin focusing on actual ideas that I can consider taking forward.
 During the App Jam I was surprised how quickly I was able to move from a simple idea to putting a concept into actual code.
 A moment came where it dawned on me that _I had exhausted the process of ideation and I just needed to get on with building the app._

 The concept of the _SMART_ goal acronym has actually been slightly surprising, in that it is more useful than I initially realised.
 The concept has helped me to focus and clarfy the means by which I hope to achieve my goals.
 In fact, more than that, I am finding it actually helps to define those goals in the first place.
-I suppose, it is only logical that **it is not really possible to analyse how you will achieve something if at first you have not analysed what it is you wish to achieve!**
+I suppose, it is only logical that **it is not really possible to analyse _how_ you will achieve something if at first you have not worked out _what it is_ you wish to achieve!**
 <br><br>

 <span style="color:darkblue">**Goal One**</span>